cfranco92/MEAN_stack_Project/README.md

 MEAN is one of the most used technology stacks to create Single Page Applications:
 * MongoDB for the database
-* Express as a frameworkbackend running on Node.js
+* Express as a framework backend running on Node.js
 * And Angular for the frontend

 These technologies are very simple to combine: everything is written in JavaScript, even the database saves collections with objects in JSON.